-As part of our work, Verana is entrusted with confidential information from physicians and the patients that they serve.
+As part of our work, Verana is entrusted with confidential information from clinicians and the patients that they serve.
 Verana has strict policies regarding the protection of this information that meets or exceeds all legal requirements to safeguard data and protect patients.
 To learn more about these requirements and guidelines, please visit HHS.gov’s Health Information Privacy page.

 About Verana Health

-Patient and Physician Data Privacy
+Patient and Clinician Data Privacy

 How Verana Health Uses Confidential Information

 Verana operates as a business associate that assists the registries in providing quality improvement services to the practices and de-identifying the data.
-The de-identified data is used to create the Verana Health data platform, which uses only de-identified data to perform research and analytics.
+The de-identified data is used to create the Verana Health data platform, which uses only de-identified data to perform research and analytics

 Inclusion in the Verana Health Data Platform